After downplaying Russia-Ukraine conflict, Tucker Carlson shifts his tone on Putin: ‘He is to blame’

 On Thursday, Carlson told his viewers Putin “clearly does deserve to be punished” for invading Ukraine.

-In the hours preceding Carlson’s about-face, Russia’s military built on its initial attack, driving deeper into Ukraine and advancing toward major cities like Kharkiv in the east and the capital of Kyiv, where a barrage of explosions forced some residents into subway stations for cover and had others fleeing the area entirely, The Post reported.
+In the hours preceding Carlson’s about-face, Russia’s military built on its initial attack, driving deeper into Ukraine and advancing toward major cities such as Kharkiv in the east and the capital, Kyiv, where a barrage of explosions forced some residents into subway stations for cover and sent others fleeing the area entirely, The Post reported.

 U.S. officials warned Thursday night that Kyiv could fall quickly.